Child Custody Lawyer in Madison, WI

 While child custody concerns decision-making authority, physical placement determines where a child lives and how time is divided between parents.
 Wisconsin recognizes two primary types of physical placement:

 Every family situation is unique.
-If you have questions about physical placement or visitation, a Madison child custody attorney near you can help you evaluate your options.
+If you have questions about physical placement or visitation, a Madison child custody attorney near you can help you evaluate your options and enforce custody agreements when violations occur.

 An Overview of Wisconsin’s Best Interests of the Child Standard